 API tests are highly integrable with GUI Tests.
 This is particularly advantageous when GUI tests are performed following API testing.
 Furthermore, integration can help create new users for the app even before any GUI test is executed.

 Aside from those benefits, testers can face certain challenges when implementing API Testing.
 Most often, they are parameter selection, parameter combination, and call sequencing.

 Parameter selection, in which parameters that are sent through API requests must be verified.
 This verification can be very hard.
 Testers are required to ensure all parameters satisfy verification criteria: the use of an appropriate string of numerical data, the assigned value range, and conformance with length restrictions.

 Parameter combination, where it’s a must to test every combination to check if there is any problem related to configurations

-Call sequencing, because for the application to work as expected, every API call must be in a certain order.
+Call sequencing because for the application to work as expected, every API call must be in a certain order.
 Call sequencing can be very difficult if the team is dealing with multithreaded applications.

 Tools for API Testing

-There are typically two approaches to designing API tests: writing your own framework or choose a ready-made one from an API testing tool.
+There are typically two approaches to designing API tests: writing your own framework or choosing a ready-made one from an API testing tool.
 The DIY approach allows greater customization as the API tests would not be limited to the capabilities of the tool and its plugins.
 You can choose from a wide variety of libraries for coding, build reporting systems as you see fit, and create whichever business logic you want.
-Nevertheless, this approach requires testers to have sophisticated coding skills to build their own framework
+Nevertheless, this approach requires testers to have sophisticated coding skills to build their own framework.

 There are a wide variety of testing tools available, ranging from open sources to paid licenses.
 For API Testing specifically, some ideal candidates are